Devorein/BUPD/packages/seeder/readme.md

 **We are assuming you ran the required [steps](../../readme.md#steps) at the root directory first.**

+1. Run `npm run build` to build the seeder
-1. Run `npm run start` to run the seeder
+2. Run `npm run start` to run the seeder
-2. Run `npm run create-db <db_name>` to create a database populated with tables
+3. Run `npm run create-db <db_name>` to create a database populated with tables